 Hotel Captain Cook

 With glorious views of the wilderness, an attentive and welcoming staff, and a famed fine dining restaurant, Hotel Captain Cook is one of Anchorage’s most prestigious establishments.
-Named after the explorer who first charted Alaska’s coastline, this stylish sanctuary offers contemporary adventurers the ultimate in comfort while being a gateway to the great outdoors.
+Named after the explorer who first charted Alaska’s coastline, this stylish sanctuary offers contemporary adventures and the ultimate in comfort while being a gateway to the great outdoors.
 With an art collection dedicated to telling Captain James Cook’s story and boutiques selling the work of local artisans, Hotel Captain Cook celebrates the region’s heritage and flair for hospitality.

 - Relax in one of 546 guestrooms, including 96 suites with stunning panoramic views